Running the Daemon on a dedicated host

 Downsides:

-• Usually tideways-daemon transmits server name of the application server, but now a central daemon could collect data for multiple servers.
+• Usually tideways-daemon transmits the server name of the application server, but now a central daemon could collect data for multiple servers.
 You should therefore use --hostname to give the central daemon a meaningful name.

 Still need help?
 Email [email protected]